Employer Responsibilities to Employees

 Employee Responsibilities to Employers

 - Obedience.
-Obeying rules, policies, and - most important - work directions and commands is a basic part of what it means to be an employee.
+Obeying rules, policies, and work directions and commands is a basic part of what it means to be an employee.

-- Dealing honestly with the employer, not lying or stealing from the employer.
-That includes honestly representing himself/herself in an employment application.
+- Dealing honestly with the employer.
+That means not lying or stealing from the employer, and honestly representing himself/herself in an employment application.

-- Work with reasonable care and skill, at the job assigned, during the time required.
-In other words, giving full value of the time for which the employee is being paid.
+- Working with reasonable care and skill.
+In other words, the employee gives full value of the time for which they are being paid.

-- Not to disclose confidential employer information to others.
+- Not disclosing information to others. confidential employer

-- To disclose any possible conflict of interest, such as work for a competitor or a relationship that could compromise the employer.
+- Disclosing any possible conflict of interest.
+This can include work for a competitor or a relationship that could compromise the employer.

 Putting Responsibilities in Writing